coreypeck/30_day_challenge_csharp/README.md

 Today I revisited the beginning lessons, I wanted to make sure that I was able to get back into it, turns out I shouldn't have been so worried.
 I hadn't gotten all that far to start with.

 I didn't have time to work on my commit today, but tomorrow I will!

+Paired down some Ideas I had for my solo project, no progress on C# today.

+Compiled a large amount of DB code for my solo Project. no C# again though